rafaelsamenezes/goto-transcoder/README.md

 ## Format

+A full GOTO program consists in a set of Symbols and a set of Functions.

 ### Irep

 Considering ESBMC and CBMC the most important data structure to consider is the Irep (intermediate representation?).
 It is a string based format that is used to contain all values from the program.
 As an example for the constant 42: